panoply/spx/docs/readme.md

 # SPX Documentation

-SPX (Single Page XHR) documentation website built using [11ty](https://www.11ty.dev/docs/) and served on Github pages.
-The generated files are published to the [docs branch](#) that mounts as a subdirectory using git worktree.
+SPX (Single Page XHR) documentation website built using [11ty](https://www.11ty.dev/docs/) and served on [Netlify](https://netlify.com).
 The documentation is using SPX so feel free to use this strap as a starter for your next project.

 [spx.js.org](https://spx.js.org)